ramanperumal/employeemanagement/README.md

 1) postman collections for api testing.

 Instructions
 1) Install postgresql server in your local.
 Open pgadmin from your windows tab.
+Create a database 'employee'
 2) Import the spring boot app employee-management-api into STS and start server.
 Server runs at http://localhost:8080 by default.
 3) Download the employee-management-ui in your local.
 Open the command prompt in that folder and run following commands